Scarlett Johansson: Relationships and marriages

 While attending the Professional Children's School, Johansson dated classmate Jack Antonoff from 2001 to 2002.
-She dated her Black Dahlia co-star Josh Hartnett for about two years until the end of 2006.
+She then dated her Black Dahlia co-star Josh Hartnett for about two years until the end of 2006.
 According to Hartnett, they broke up because their busy schedules kept them apart.
 Johansson began dating Canadian actor Ryan Reynolds in April 2007.
-They became engaged in May 2008 and married in September 2008 in a wilderness retreat on Vancouver Island.
+They became engaged in May 2008 and married in September 2008 during a wilderness retreat on Vancouver Island.
 They separated in December 2010 and divorced in July 2011.
 In a 2019 interview with Vanity Fair, Johansson reflected on the marriage.
 "I mean, the first time I got married I was 23 years old.
 I didn't really have an understanding of marriage.
 Maybe I kind of romanticized it, I think, in a way."

-In November 2012, Johansson began dating Frenchman Romain Dauriac, the owner of an advertising agency.
+In November 2012, Johansson began dating French journalist Romain Dauriac, the owner of an advertising agency.
 They became engaged the following September.
 The pair divided their time between New York City and Paris.
 She gave birth to their daughter, Rose, in 2014.
 Johansson and Dauriac married that October in Philipsburg, Montana.
 They separated in mid-2016.
-In March 2017, Johansson filed for divorce, saying their marriage was "irretrievably broken," despite Dauriac urging her to withdraw the action.
+In March 2017, Johansson filed for divorce, saying their marriage was "irretrievably broken", despite Dauriac urging her to withdraw the action.
 She never did, and the divorce was finalized in September 2017.

 Johansson began dating Saturday Night Live co-head writer and Weekend Update co-host Colin Jost in May 2017.
 In May 2019, the two were engaged.
 They married in October 2020 at their New York home.
 She gave birth to their son in August 2021.
 Johansson resides in New York and Los Angeles.

 In the media

-In September 2011, nude photographs of Johansson hacked from her cell phone were leaked online.
+In September 2011, nude photographs of Johansson were hacked from her cell phone and leaked online.
 She said the pictures had been sent to her husband, Ryan Reynolds, three years prior to the incident.
 In 2014, Johansson won a lawsuit against French publisher JC Lattès over libelous statements about her relationships in the novel The First Thing We Look At by Grégoire Delacourt.
-She was awarded $3,400; she had sued for $68,000.
+She was awarded $3,400 but had sued for $68,000.

 Johansson has criticized the media for promoting an image that causes unhealthy diets and eating disorders among women.
 In an essay she wrote for The Huffington Post, she encouraged people to maintain a healthy body.
 She posed nude for the March 2006 cover of Vanity Fair alongside actress Keira Knightley and fully clothed fashion designer Tom Ford.
 The photograph sparked controversy as some believed it demonstrated that women are forced to flaunt their sexuality more often than men.